WannaBeSuperteur/2019GProject/README.md

 ## Prerequisites
 empty ```__init__.py``` file is needed in main folder, /modules, and /tracking.

+You must download imagenet-vgg-m.mat from http://www.vlfeat.org/matconvnet/models/imagenet-vgg-m.mat and copy-paste it to /models folder.

 Others: same as https://github.com/HyeonseobNam/py-MDNet

 ## Models, trackers, and training results